Learn more about our Board of Directors

 I continue to volunteer for a number of local organizations, including assisting with the care and training of puppies that are part of the Coffee Creek Puppy Program.
 I enjoy taking care of my home, garden, 4 chickens, 1 cat and 1 dog as well as traveling, photography, crafts, kayaking, hiking and all the other lovely things the Northwest has to offer.

-Lynda Nielsen (she/her/hers)
+Lynda Nielsen (she/her)

 I am a Pacific Northwest native who grew up in SW Washington and obtained my degree in Applied Visual Arts at Oregon State University.
 Yep, I am a Beaver fan and proud of it!
 I started my career working in the Portland metro area designing various creative projects but kept hoping to find my dream job where I could be surrounded by animals.